Skip to main content

 📝 Disclaimer

-The ENABLE Model draws on principles from anthropology and journalism to create a public ethnography of accessibility, documenting how people intervene or compensate for accessibility breakdowns in the real world.
+The ENABLE Model draws on the principles of anthropology and the practice of journalism to create a public ethnography of accessibility, documenting how people intervene or compensate for accessibility breakdowns in the real world.
 Inclusion here does not imply endorsement.
 It chronicles observed use -- how a tool, organization, or strategy is actually used -- rather than how it is marketed.
 References, when provided, are for verification and transparency.

 📚 Cite this page